Meloomazy/One-Shot-Mania/README.md

 ### One Shot Mania Psych Engine Port
-ported to psych engine as mod folder (WARNING! its not fully completed) for now the available song are **Sacrifice** and its not fully finished but playable !!You may receive some lag spike while playing it!!
+ported to psych engine as mod folder for now the available song are
+⋅⋅***Sacrifice** and its not fully finished but playable !!You may receive some lag spike while playing it!!

 ### TO DO LIST
 1. do **My Rumble** after finishing **Sacrifice** (soon)